-Stewart Boland is a senior associate in our Insurance & Health team, having joined the Brisbane office in 2012.
+Stewart Boland is a Principal in our Insurance & Health team and is based in the Brisbane office.

 ‘Everyone at Barry.Nilsson. is very client-focussed.
 We are also big on team work, which ensures we give our clients the best possible service.’